Exploring Tokyo’s Tattoo-Friendly Public Baths

 天然温泉 湯どんぶり栄湯(Yudonburi SAKAE-YU

-Sakae-yu is neare from Asakusa.
-This bath house is big and has seven baths, and you can find open-air bath and Himalayas halite sauna.
-They’re proud of natural hot spring with Microbubbles.
-It helps you to remove pore-clogging dirt.
-It’s good for your beauty.
+Sakae-yu is located near Asakusa.
+This bathhouse is large and features seven baths, including an open-air bath and a Himalayas halite sauna.
+They pride themselves on their natural hot spring with microbubbles, which helps remove pore-clogging dirt and is great for your skin and beauty.

 Address